-You can create custom metrics and attributes to use in your query that help you present your business data just how you want it.
+You can create custom metrics and attributes to use in your report that help you present your business data just how you want it.
 To do this, you'll need to learn how to write formulas.
-Formulas perform calculations and manipulations on your data, and help you evaluate conditions.
+Formulas perform comparisons, calculations, and manipulations on your data, and help you evaluate conditions.

 Building a formula